vmnair/dotfiles/README.md

 - [ ] Rofi Menu Manger & PICOM Compositor Installation.
 1. Debian installation.
     - [Official Debian Site for Installation of MacBook Pro](https://wiki.debian.org/MacBookPro)
+    - Reboot the MacBook while holding the `Alt` button to reach the boot screen.
-    - Following programs need to be installed.
+    The following programs need to be installed.
         - XFCE
 2. WiFi
     1. MacBook Pro:

         a.
-Use `lspci` on terminal to list the PCI devices
+Use `lspci` on the terminal to list the PCI devices

         c.
-The interface name is `wlp3s0`
+The interface name is `wlp3s0`.

        d.
 See Details of the driver installation: [WiFi Driver Installation](https://unix.stackexchange.com/questions/175810/how-to-install-broadcom-bcm4360-on-debian-on-macbook-pro).